liaoweiduo/continual-learning-baselines/rebuttal.md

+Acknowledgement of reading the authors' responses

+I would like to thank the authors for clarifying my doubts.
+The responses provided by the authors adequately addressed my concerns.
+This is an indeed interesting problem setting and a reasonable setup, which can be potentially used in real-world applications.

+Initially, I got confused by Fig1 (I believe that reviewer xdij also raised a similar confusion and I got to think this way after reading all the other reviewers' comments).
+I suggest that you remove the 0 and 1 for all the labels and simplify figure designs to make them align better with the proposed problem settings.

+Another comment that I initially forgot to ask the authors: In addition to forgetting, BWT [2] nd FWT [1] are also useful and essential metrics for continual learning.
+It would be interesting to include results with these two standard evaluation metrics in the final version.
+These results can tell us how much positive and backward compositional knowledge transfer happens across tasks.

+[1] Sen Lin, Li Yang, Deliang Fan, and Junshan Zhang.
+Beyond not-forgetting: Continual learning with backward knowledge transfer.
+Advances in Neural Information Processing Systems, 35:16165–16177, 2022.

+[2] David Lopez-Paz and Marc’Aurelio Ranzato.
+Gradient episodic memory for continual learning.
+Advances in neural information processing systems, 30, 2017

+I would like to raise my scores to 7.

 # Response to all reviews

-Thank you for reviews.
-We summarized some updates based on the suggestions.
+Thank you for the reviews.
+We summarized some updates based on the suggestions and the changes in revision were highlighted in blue.
+>
+> - Abstract: Explained the acronyms (i.e., CGQA, COBJ, CFST).
+> - Fig 1: Clarified hidden and given labels and added the ''one-hot label'' mark.

-- rearranged Sec 2 Related Works: moved continual learning methods from the Appendix to the main text and included more papers suggested by the reviewers.
+> - Rearranged Sec 2 Related Works: Moved continual learning methods from the Appendix to the main text and included more papers suggested by the reviewers.
-- Sec 3: improved Remark3.2 and clarify the label space and notations.
+> - Sec 3: Improved Remark3.2 and clarified the label space and notations. **Specifically, We separated the definitions of labels $y$ and concept combinations $c^{1:M}$.**
-- Sec 4: revised the writing and removed some redundant texts.
+> - Sec 4: Revised the writing and removed some redundant texts.
-- Sec 5: moved the construction process of CGQA and COBJ from the Appendix to the main text.
+> - Sec 5: Moved the construction process of CGQA and COBJ from the Appendix to the main text.
+> - Sec 7: added discussion about the societal impact.